Skip to main content

 Basic banking

-Just like you have a checking account for your personal use, it is best practice to have a separate checking account for business use.
+It's best practice to have a separate checking account for business use.
 Your business checking account is the account where all your business expenses are taken out of and where all your business income is deposited into.
 Keeping all your business transactions in one place helps streamline your record-keeping process.

-Many credit unions offer expanded assistance for the smallest businesses.
+Many credit unions offer expanded assistance for small businesses.
 Sometimes, micro businesses (defined as a business with fewer than ten employees) are excluded from certain services at banks that are available for larger businesses, such as short-term, emergency financing.
 Credit unions may offer specialized services for micro businesses that are unavailable for those same businesses at banks.

 Business credit